Fly Upper Computer Installation and Usage Guide

 1. Hardware Connection

-- Insert the system-written storage card.
+- Insert the storage card with the system flashed

-- Connect the independent power adapter.
+- Connect the independent power adapter

 2. Serial Terminal Configuration

-- Launch the MobaXterm software.
+- Launch MobaXterm software

-- Create a new Serial session.
+- Create a new Serial session

-- Select the CH340 serial port, baud rate 115200.
+- Select the CH340 serial port, Baud rate 115200

 3. System Startup Verification

-- Observe the terminal log output after powering on.
+- Observe the terminal log output after powering on

-- Normal startup will display system operation information.
+- Normal startup will display system operation information

 4. Network Configuration